Aaron Judge hits 361st home run to tie Joe DiMaggio for 4th place in Yankees history

 Judge, the Yankees’ captain, broke a tie with Hall of Fame catcher Yogi Berra for fifth on New York’s career list Tuesday night in a 12-2 loss when he hit a solo shot off Casey Mize in the first inning.

+“Just two legends, greats in the game, all-time Yankees,” Judge said.
+“Pretty cool being on a list with them.”

-Hall of Fame sluggers Babe Ruth (659 homers), Mickey Mantle (536) and Lou Gehrig (493) are the only players ahead of Judge on the Yankees’ career home run chart.
+Ruth (659 homers), Mantle (536) and Lou Gehrig (493) are the only players ahead of Judge on the Yankees’ career home run chart.

 AP MLB: https://apnews.com/hub/mlb